youngskilled/js-remooz/README.md

 ### Changelog ###

+**Version 1.8.0**
+Added events to when zoom is showing/hidden.
+Fixed index behaviour when changing images if images are not siblings to each other.
+Added imageOffset to images that are larger than the screen.
+Useful for fixed headers above zoom etc. Updated CSS to not include @extends buts to use a common class for all controls.

 **Version 1.7.1**
 Added class to enable one to skip certain slides in slideshow mode.
 Default skips duplicated slides in redils slider.